 The pathogenetic mechanism of optic atrophy

-The optic nerve diseases, including optic neuropathy (optic nerve atrophy) are chronic and degenerative pathologies of the optic analyzer, that inevitably lead to vision loss.
+The optic nerve diseases, including optic neuropathy (optic nerve atrophy), are chronic and degenerative pathologies of the optic analyzer, that inevitably lead to vision loss.
 Most diseases of the optic nerve are caused by apoptosis (programmed death) of retinal nerve cells or other nearby nerve structures.

-- Neoplasms in the orbital cavity – meningioma, osteosarcoma, optic nerve glioma, malignant orbital tumors.
+- Neoplasms in the orbital cavity – meningioma, osteosarcoma, optic nerve glioma, orbital malignant tumors.